Arbeitsbereich: Political Science

 21. November 2022

-Prof. Dr. Thomas Poguntke has held the Chair of Comparative Politics at the HHU since 2010 in conjunction with his Co-Directorship of the Düsseldorf Party Research Institute PRuF.
-He specializes on the comparative analysis of political parties and coordinates a longitudinal cross-national project on political parties in more than 50 countries around the globe (https://www.politicalpartydb.org) in collaboration with Susan Scarrow (Houston) and Paul Webb (Sussex).
+Prof. Dr. Thomas Poguntke has held the Chair of Comparative Politics at HHU-Düsseldorf since 2010 and is co-director of the Düsseldorf Party Research Institute PRuF.
+His research interests include the comparative analysis of political parties.
+In this context, he is coordinating with Susan Scarrow (Houston) and Paul Webb (Sussex) a longitudinal study of political parties in more than 50 countries (https://www.politicalpartydb.org).

-In the context of the DIID he will focus on digital intra-party democracy and digital campaigning.
+Within DIID, he will work primarily on issues of digitized intra-party democracy and digital campaigning.

 Prof. Dr. Thomas Winzen